 Kristen Niebuhr joined ARS in 2017 and has over 30 years of experience in the financial services industry.
 At ARS she serves as the Chief Compliance Officer and Chief Operating Officer.
 Previously, Kristen was Director of Practical Compliance at MarketCounsel, a compliance consulting firm.
 Prior to that role, she served as President of Source Financial Advisors, launched in September of 2012.
-Beginning in 2009, she served as Chief Administrative Officer of Alexandra & James, a holding company encompassing A&J Advisory Services (an RIA), Lebenthal (a B/D), A&J Family Wealth Management (a family office), and Smith Divorce Strategies (a divorce financial planning firm).
+Beginning in 2009, she served as Chief Administrative Officer of Alexandra & James, a holding company encompassing A&J Advisory Services, Lebenthal, A&J Family Wealth Management, and Smith Divorce Strategies.
 Before joining A&J, Kristen started in 2007 with the newly-formed Constellation Wealth Advisors, overseeing their advisory and broker-dealer operations.
 From 2001 through 2007, she had her own consulting firm, specializing in start-up and ongoing support to advisors and hedge funds.
-From 1995 through 2001, she was Director of Operations and Compliance at Schaenen Capital Management (which became Somerset Capital Advisers, LLC).
+From 1995 through 2001, she was Director of Operations and Compliance at Somerset Capital Advisers, LLC.
 She spent 1987 through 1995 in various roles at Merrill Lynch and Smith Barney.
 She received a BA in Economics from Boston University.